 The College has three buildings used as dormitories, accommodating about three hundred students.
-Each room is provided with the essential articles of furniture, such as desk, chairs, table, bed, and chiffoniere.
+Each room is provided with the essential articles of furniture, such as desk, chairs, table, bed, chiffoniere, mattress and pillows.
+Each student must bring with him three pillow cases, four sheets for single beds, sufficient blankets and towels, all marked with the full name of the student.
 The buildings are heated from the central heating plant, are lighted by electricity, and have ample bath and toilet conveniences.
 Necessary repairs are made by the University, but all additional work is at the expense of those who occupy the rooms.